 - Carpet will help the noise issue with great rooms and provide some insulation to help with heating and cooling.

 - Laminate flooring is a less expensive way to get a hardwood floor look and appeal.

 - Tile is not a highly popular choice for great rooms but when done correctly can really set the room apart in both style and feel.

 - Vinyl flooring is easy to maintain but not as rugged as some of the other options.
 Maintenance and upkeep should be calculated into your budget.

 Whatever flooring you decide to use, make sure you cover all the costs and plan to purchase more materials than you actually need.

 Great rooms are designed to incorporate many different rooms of the home into one large, open space.
-Living rooms, studios, family rooms and dining can all be incorporated into the great room design.
+Living rooms, studios, family rooms, and dining can all be incorporated into the great room design.

 Usually, these rooms will open into the kitchen or even the bedrooms.
-Your design should include these extra rooms and their access.
+Your design should include these extra rooms and access.
 You may need extra doors (or fewer), and the right lighting throughout will ensure your space is one you want to be in.